Can you legally take documentation for evidence?

 Making a formal request for documents and information

-If you have conducted a search for emails, letters and documents, but cannot find what you are looking for, you may wish to consider writing to the company (usually the HR Department) to making a formal request for the company to hand over specific documents.
+If you have conducted a search for emails, letters and documents, but cannot find what you are looking for, you may wish to consider writing to the company (usually the HR Department) to make a formal request for the company to hand over specific documents.
 The advantage of this approach is that the request for evidence will be made on a formal basis and you have acted properly in making this request.
 It will, however, put your employer on notice that you intend to do something that may cause them trouble.

 What to ask for